ADA Accessible Permits

 Permits for those who require accessible parking spaces

-Printer Friendly Disabled Permits Information (PDF Format, 21k)
+Printer Friendly ADA Accessible Permits Information (PDF Format, 21k)

 Plug-in Note: Download Adobe Reader for free to view PDF documents.

-The University of Kentucky provides accessible parking spaces specifically designated for use by those who are mobility-impaired or who meet the criteria set forth in KRS 186.042.
-These spaces are clearly marked with the universal symbol for disabled areas (Figure 1).
-Disabled UK students and employees wishing to park on campus must apply for a UK Disability Permit.
+The University of Kentucky provides American with Disabilities Act (ADA) accessible parking spaces specifically designated for use by those who are mobility-impaired or who meet the criteria set forth in KRS 186.042.
+These spaces are clearly marked with the universal symbol for ADA accessible areas (Figure 1).
+UK students and employees with disabilities wishing to park on campus must apply for a UK ADA Accessible Permit.
 The state permit or plate alone will NOT satisfy this requirement.

 The University of Kentucky strongly supports the provision of designated parking spaces at a reasonable proximity to classroom buildings, residence halls, office buildings, and campus bus stops for students and employees with disabilities.

-- Contact the Disability Resource Center (UK Students) or Disability Student Services (BCTC Students).
+- Contact the Disability Resource Center (UK Students) or Disability Support Services (BCTC Students).
 They will assist you in gathering documentation from your physician, filling out application forms and providing you with a temporary permit while your forms are being processed.
 Additionally, they can assist you with any other special needs associated with attending classes at UK or BCTC.
-You may also print the disabled parking application directly from the web prior to contacting Disability Resources.
+You may also print the ADA accessible parking application directly from the web prior to contacting Disability Resources.